About This Listing

-European-rustic beach house featuring air conditioned bedrooms, wireless Internet, private parking & ceiling fans, located right on Cabuya beach, 7km from Montezuma.
-Cabuya is a authentic village with several cafes, restaurant and supermarkets.
+European-rustic beach house with AC bedrooms, WIFI, cathedral ceilings & ceiling fans, gated parking, a covered lounging/dining deck, right on Cabuya beach, 7km from Montezuma.
+Cabuya is an authentic village with cafes, restaurants and supermarkets.

 Casa Astrid's open air cathedral ceilings and french doors, which span the ocean side of the house, allow for wonderful light and ventilation.
 The spacious covered deck is ideal for dining or relaxing in one of the various hammocks, or lounge chairs.
 Two bedrooms, one with a double bunk bed, and a built in couch provide sleeping space for up to 6 guests.